MM53/eportfolio-kubernetes/tutorial/Readme.md

 Note: If you need help with writing a manifest (yaml file), you could use `kubectl explain <config-field-path>`.
 For example `kubectl explain pod.spec.containers` will show you all fields with an description, you can use to configure a container inside a pod.

-Therefor you will need a second deployment which uses the image `docker.pkg.github.com/mm53/hello-world-kubernetes/backend:latest` and has at least 2 replicas.
+For the backend you will need a second deployment which uses the image `docker.pkg.github.com/mm53/hello-world-kubernetes/backend:latest` and has at least 2 replicas.
 It also should have different labels, e.g. `stage: backend`

 You also need another ClusterIp service, there you could copy the first one and adjust the parameters to your needs.